 Wild habitats are expanding in this area for the first time since the days of the great prehistoric forest.
 The Wildlife Trust has worked hard to make sure that the new housing development at Cambourne incorporated a large and diverse nature reserve with woodlands, wildflower meadows and wetlands.

 The project partners are working together to connect Cambourne and the remaining ancient woodlands with hedgerows, tree belts and flower-rich field margins, allowing wildlife to move freely between these habitats while improving the quality of life of the people who live here.

-The West Cambridgeshire Hundreds are a cluster of ancient woodlands situated on heavy boulder clay soils – perfect territory for woodland wildflowers like bluebells, oxlips and primroses.
-A 'hundred' is an old regional division used by the Anglo-Saxons.
-It's thought the word 'hundred' came from an area of land that could supply 100 men at arms in times of war.
-The old county of Cambridgeshire was still divided into hundreds until the nineteenth century, although it's military origin had long since fallen into disuse.
+A 'hundred' is an old regional division used by the Anglo-Saxons and other Germanic people.
+It’s thought the word 'hundred' came from an area of land that could supply 100 warriors in times of war.
+The old county of Cambridgeshire was still divided into hundreds until the nineteenth century, although its military origin had long since fallen into disuse.

 This is a joint project between the Wildlife Trust, local landowners, The Woodland Trust, the National Trust, the Forestry Commission, Natural England, Woodfuel East and the Farming and Wildlife Advisory Group.
 The support and enthusiasm of landowners is essential to the success of our work.

 Scheme area: 20,000 Ha